The person who'll describe the show That Girl! here will be... that troper!

 - William Morris Agency -> Gilliam and Norris Theatrical Agency

-- Lee Strasburg Institute -> Benedict Workshop of the Dramatic Arts
+- Lee Strasberg Institute -> Benedict Workshop of the Dramatic Arts

 - Break the Cutie: Usually, Ann, who responds to being broken with a frantic "You're a big meany" monologue where she's on the verge of tears.

-- Episode on a Plane: Ann as stewardess on a flight to Florida.
+- Episode on a Plane: Ann as stewardess on a flight to Florida in the episode "The Hi-Jack and the Mighty".

 - Once an Episode: The "...that girl!" gag.